 As eating out at diners is so popular here, the chains compete against each other for custom by offering ample menus with a wide assortment of dishes, promotional discounts, and monthly a-la-carte specials.

 Mexican diners are open extended hours, seven days a week, serving breakfast, lunch, and dinner in addition to a range of all-day meals and light snacks.
 In years past, these diners were often frequented by patrons seeking coffee and sweet roll, and although specialty coffee houses are now the preferred venue for quick refreshment, you can still call-in to a diner for a coffee if you’re passing-by.

 During festive periods the diners usually offer Mexican specialties related to the season and festivity.
-Throughout the year you’ll likely find other theme-based promotions happening here, for example, spotlighting a specific Mexican State and offering a range of traditional regional dishes which are served there.
-On occasions when foreign countries are spotlighted in this way, the dishes usually have a Mexican twist applied to them, adding to the variety and novelty of flavors on offer.
+Theme-based promotions have been popular of late, for example, spot-lighting a specific Mexican state or region and offering a range of traditional dishes served there.
+On occasions when foreign countries are spot-lighted in this way, the dishes usually have a Mexican twist applied to them, adding to the variety and novelty of flavors on offer.

 All of the dining establishments offer an ample range of beverages including freshly-pressed juices from locally-produced seasonal fruits and vegetables; sodas, coffees, teas, beers, and some also offer a range of cocktails in the evening.
 Some have an adjoining bar where, on selected evenings or weekends, a live cabaret act may perform.